carpentries/lesson-development-training/episodes/lesson-content.md

 After completing this episode, participants should be able to...

 - Add lesson episodes as individual pages of a lesson website.
-- Format objectives in the individual pages of a lesson website.
-- Display exercises and their solutions in a lesson site.
+- Use _fenced divs_ to create different structural elements within a page to format objectives, questions, keypoints, exercises and their solutions in a lesson website.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

 - How do you create and modify the pages in a lesson?
-- How should exercises be presented in a lesson website?
+- How should different structural elements be presented in a lesson website?

 ::::::::::::::::::::::::::::::::::::::::::::::::::